All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • HRT replaces estrogen and progesterone, addressing vasomotor symptoms (hot flashes), vaginal dryness, bone protection, and cardiovascular risk

-• Peptide therapy addresses weight management, growth hormone decline, tissue repair, and metabolic optimization
+• Peptide therapy addresses weight management, growth hormone decline, tissue repair, and metabolic improvement

 There are no known contraindications between standard HRT regimens and the peptides discussed here.
-Your physician will coordinate both therapies as part of a comprehensive plan.
+Your physician will coordinate both therapies as part of a thorough plan.

 Safety Considerations